 Fun fact though, this product lasts a very long time.
 As in years it seems like.
 So although the price tag is a little shocking, be aware that you’ll be using it for months and months to come, if not longer.
 I always keep a full size bottle on hand, but never travel without their little travel size ones which you can shop here.

-- Begin by separating your hair around your
+1. Begin by separating your hair around your

 The key here is separating your hair and really letting the product sit and do its job.
-It has to absorb oil and if you just spray around your hair, and not directly into the hair line, you won’t get the most oil absorption that you’re looking for.
-See below for photos on how I use my favorite dry shampoo.
+It has to absorb excess oil and if you just spray around your hair, and not directly into the

 SHOP MY FAVORITE DRY SHAMPOOS